Quarterly Financial Report for the quarter ended December 31, 2014

 2.1 Statement of Authorities

-The Canadian Transportation Agency's total authorities available for use in 2013–14, $30.12 million, increased by approximately $1.21 million in comparison with the same quarter of 2012–13, as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object.
-The primary reason for the change is related to the increase in Vote 25 (program expenditures).
+The Canadian Transportation Agency's total authorities available for use in 2014-2015 of $28,905,042 have decreased by $1,218,478 compared to the same quarter in 2013-2014, as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-Compared to the previous year, total budgetary expenditures recorded in the third quarter increased by $0.34 million as illustrated in the Budgetary expenditures by Standard Object.
-Furthermore, the year to date used at quarter-end has increased by $1.48 million compared to the same quarter of 2012-13.
+Compared to the previous year, total budgetary expenditures recorded in the third quarter decreased by $773,671, from $7,133,812 to $6,360,141, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.

 3. Risks and Uncertainties

-At the corporate level, the Agency faces many significant challenges, along with risks related to reengineering business processes to integrate information systems and transitioning to new shared services arrangements.
-During this time of change, the Agency must ensure business continuity and maintain stable operations while capitalizing on the benefits of new technologies and more effective and efficient processes.
+At the corporate level, the Agency must deal with challenges and risks related to reengineering business processes to integrate information systems and transitioning to new shared services arrangements.
+During this time of change, the Agency will ensure business continuity and maintain stable operations, while capitalizing on the benefits of new technologies and more effective and efficient processes.

 4. Significant changes in relation to operations, personnel and programs